NBA Rumors: Celtics Could Acquire Kevin Durant Via ‘Opt-In-And-Trade’ Deal Next Summer, Per ‘Bleacher Report’

 — Bay Area Sports HQ (@BayAreaSportsHQ) April 3, 2019

-Instead of losing Kevin Durant for nothing in the 2019 NBA free agency, the Warriors will be acquiring a player who’s only two-year removed from being the main man of a team and a future first-round pick.
+Instead of losing Kevin Durant for nothing in the 2019 NBA free agency, the Warriors will be acquiring a player who’s only two years removed from being the main man of a team and a future first-round pick.
 Gordon Hayward may not be on the level of Durant, but he could still fill the void he will leave in Golden State.

 Meanwhile, the tandem of Kevin Durant and Kyrie Irving will undeniably make the Celtics the No. 1 favorite team to fully dominate the Eastern Conference in the 2019-20 NBA season.
 If their first year together becomes a success, Durant may consider signing a long-term contract with the Celtics in the summer of 2020.